The Impact of Observing Strategy on Reliable Classification of Standard Candle Stars: Detection of Amplitude, Period, and Phase Modulation (Blazhko Effect) of RR Lyrae Stars with LSST: Study Parameters and Methods

 \subsection{Metrics Analysis Framework}

 The LSST Metrics Analysis Framework \citep[MAF,][]{Jones2014} is a Python framework designed to easily evaluate aspects of the simulated survey strategies\footnote{\url{https://sims-maf.lsst.io/}}.
-MAF computes simple quantities, such as the total co-added depth or number of visits, but it can also be used to construct more complex metrics tailored towards specific science cases such as our new metric\footnote{\url{https://github.com/LSST-nonproject/sims_maf_contrib} \url{https://github.com/ninahernitschek/LSST_cadencenote}}.
+MAF computes simple quantities, such as the total co-added depth or number of visits, but it can also be used to construct more complex metrics tailored towards specific science cases such as our new metric\footnote{\url{https://github.com/ninahernitschek/LSST_cadencenote}} \citep{Hernitschek2021}.
 To facilitate metric analysis of the LSST OpSim outputs, NOIRLab's Community Science \& Data Centre (CSDC) provides the LSST MAF software packages and simulations outputs to their Astro Data Lab science platform.
+As this is the most straightforward way to access LSST MAF software packages and simulations outputs, we recommend doing so.
+However, users without access to Astro Data Lab can download the simulations from \url{http://astro-lsst-01.astro.washington.edu:8081/} and run the metrics by following the installation instructions provided\footnote{\url{https://www.lsst.org/scientists/simulations/maf}}.